chunpu/min-log/readme.md

 min-log
 ---

-Debug module for browsers which can Display on page or in Console, for Phone and old IE debugging inspired by [tj@debug](https://github.com/visionmedia/debug)
+Debug module for browsers which can Display on page or in Console, for Phone and old IE debugging

 ## Installation